Karen Shepherd Internship for Ethics and Good Government

 - Current resume

-If the submission form does not accept your application for any reason, please send an email to “email@example.com” with the subject line “Legislative Internship Application.”
+If the submission form does not accept your application for any reason, please send an email to “firstname.lastname@example.org” with the subject line “Policy Internship Application.”

 Applicants need to be self-motivated, have an interest in our projects and issues, a willingness to learn new skills and ideas, and a strong desire to make a difference.
 We are looking for interns with strong writing and editing skills, exceptional critical thinking, and a keen eye for detail and accuracy.
-Knowledge of the legislative process is a plus.
+Knowledge of the redistricting and electoral processes are a plus.